wehlutyk/thesis/content/3-gistr-4-results.md

 #### Branch and utterance dimensions

-@Fig:gistr-lineage-tree represents the lineages produced by this procedure on the branches of an example tree taken from Experiment 3, whose root is the following utterance:
+@Fig:gistr-lineage-tree represents the lineages produced by this procedure on the branches of an example tree taken from Experiment 3, whose root is the following utterance:^[
-^[This is tree #4, which is also shown in @fig:gistr-trees.
+This is tree #4, which is also shown in @fig:gistr-trees.
 The transition from depth 1 to depth 2 in branch #49 of the figure also corresponds to the transformation of utterance \ref{ut:49} to utterance \ref{ut:120} discussed when introducing deep alignments.
 ]